conduktor/conduktor-platform/doc/console/browse-data.md

   - This is very useful to troubleshoot a stopped application and understand "where" it's stopped.

 ### Partitions
-This filter is hidden by default.
-If you know where to look, this filter can help you reduce the number of records returned to the browser.
+If you know the partition you want to browse, this filter will help you reduce the number of records returned to the browser.
+This filter is available behind the "More options" button.

 ### JS Filters
 JavaScript Filters lets you perform complex search on the json representation of the record, including its metadata.